shreeshjha/SkipCache/README.md

 - **Dynamic Build Targets**:
   - The Makefile builds separate executables for each simulation as well as the unified CLI.
   - A `run_all` target executes all simulations sequentially.

+- **Enhanced Human-Readable Persistent Logging**:
+  - Implements a new logging mechanism (ReadableFlexibleLogger) inspired by advanced persistent logging techniques (CSO-FVB).
+  - Each log entry is written as a single, human-readable text line that includes:
+    - A timestamp and event message.
+    - Computed metadata detailing the "last difference" (formatted as offset=X, bit=Y) between a preinitialized pattern and the new entry.
+    - A validity field that is initially set to "INVALID" and then updated in place to "0xBEEF" once the entry is persisted.
+  - This feature not only provides persistence guarantees with a single flush round-trip but also makes it easy to review and debug logs directly from the text file.

 ## Project Structure
 ```text